rstegg/shop-chat/README.md

 ## install:

 1 - `[in server directory] npm install`

 2 - `[in app directory] npm install`

-## deps:
+## environment variables:

 `server/.env` needs:

-DATABASE_URL="postgres://username:password@localhost:5432/dbName" (posgresURL)
+- `DATABASE_URL="postgres://username:password@localhost:5432/dbName"` (posgresURL)
   - if you prefer to not use in-line user:pass, you can change this in `server/db.js`:
 ```js
 const db = new Sequelize(process.env.DATABASE_URL, {
   dialect: 'postgres',